centreon/centreon-archived/doc/en/administration_guide/poller/wizard_add_poller.rst

 Since Centreon 18.10, a new wizard is available to define a new server (poller or Remote Server) to a Centreon platform

-Chose the correct chapter regarding the type of server.
+Choose the correct chapter regarding the type of server.

 .. note::
     It is possible to configure a new Poller :ref:`manually<add_manual_poller>`,